-I watched the sea from the rooftop of my Riad, and feeling a cool breeze on my face, I wished I could go out for more than 30 minutes at the time.
+I watched the sea from the rooftop of my Riad, and feeling a cool breeze on my face, I wished I could go out for more than 30 minutes at a time.
 My room was empty at first but then it was assailed by a group of five Australians (it seems like half of the backpackers in Morocco are Australians).
 One of them was a nurse and as she put a poultice on my forehead I felt reassured.
 I was going to survive.

 The Spanish heritage of Tangier

-After two nights of struggle I was finally ready to explore the town.
+After two nights of struggle, I was finally ready to explore the town.
 Tangier was in Spanish hands once and I realized it directly when I saw the ruined Gran Teatro Cervantes from 1912 and the helplessly run-down Cine Alcazar.
 The benefit for me was that most people spoke some Spanish.

 Le Kasbah Museum

 To appease my stomach, I ate some Harira (the traditional Moroccan soup) and then went to Le Kasbah (The Fortress) neighborhood.
 There’s a beautiful Kasbah Museum there which holds many artifacts from the Mediterranean cultures.
-There were mosaics from the Ancient Rome, vases from the Hellenic period, medieval Islamic maps, and a beautiful garden (everything for 20Dh).
+There were mosaics from Ancient Rome, vases from the Hellenic period, medieval Islamic maps, and a beautiful garden (everything for 20Dh).

 The sneaky Tangerine guide

 When I went out, I saw a gateway leading to a terrace with a beautiful view of the harbor.
 There I met an old Moroccan guy who spoke good English.
 He told me he was a steward to the place and he worked here for thirty years (just like his father).
 It seemed suspicious and when he started showing me some things and telling a story I knew I was in trouble.